Underground Railroad: War of 1812 routes

 William Williams was an enslaved runaway and a Black Soldier in the U.S. Army in the War of 1812.

 During the War of 1812, 700 enslaved people in Maryland escaped from slavery.
 Before the war, freedom seekers escaped to the Michigan Territory by crossing the Detroit River.
 Over the years the numbers of escaped African Americans grew in the territory.
 Territorial governor William Hull offered Peter Denison, an enslaved man, "a written license" allowing him to form a militia company of free Blacks and escaped slaves.
 The men were armed and trained but Hull disbanded the militia.
 Some of the Black men in the militia escaped from slavery in British Canada.
 In the 18th century, slavery was practiced in Canada, and by 1793 it was phased out, but some Black Canadians remained enslaved.
 During the late 18th century and early 19th century, the route of freedom seekers went south beginning in British Canada to their final destination in free American territories in the Old Northwest.
 By the War of 1812, slave laws in British Canada prohibited the continuation of slavery.
 This changed the final destinations of freedom seekers in the United States to look north to Canada to obtain their freedom.
 In the summer of 1812, Hull declared that enslaved runaways and free Blacks in the Michigan Territory were free citizens, and when war broke out with Britain, Black citizens of Michigan were armed to fight against the British.
 After his military service, Peter Denison and his family left Michigan and relocated north to Canada.

-Black Refugees
+Black refugees

-In April of 1814, the British Army promised freedom to enslaved Black Americans who joined the British military or who choose freedom in British colonies.
+In April 1814, the British Army promised freedom to enslaved Black Americans who joined the British military or who choose freedom in British colonies.
 In the Chesapeake Region of Virginia and Maryland and coastal areas of Georgia, about 4,000 enslaved Black Americans escaped from slavery.
 Within the number of 4,000 freedom seekers who escaped, 2,000 sailed to Nova Scotia between September 1813 and August 1816 on naval vessels and private ships chartered by the British and were taken to Nova Scotia and New Brunswick, Canada and 400 freedom seekers were taken to Trinidad in the Caribbean.
 The Black people who settled in British Canada are known as Black refugees who escaped slavery in the United States and sided with the British during the War of 1812.